WormBase/ACKnowledge/README.md

 data type of interest, and a dashboard for curators to monitor submissions and to 'diff' extracted vs. submitted data.

+The ACKnowledge project is supported by grant RO1 OD023041 from the National Library of Medicine at the US National Institutes of Health.

 # Release Notes

 ## Version 3.0